Please note that posts on this site may contain affiliate links

-The most common witch tools have been used in ritual and ceremony since the beginning of witchcraft.
+The most common witch tools have been used in rituals and ceremonies since the beginning of witchcraft.

-In this table, I don’t go over tools such as herbs and crystals, but instead just the ceremonial tools.
+I don’t go over tools such as herbs and crystals in this table, just the ceremonial tools.

 |Pentacle||Protection.
 Represents the 5 elements.||All 5 elements, but especially earth.|